-Elddis products are covered against water ingress for 10 years from the original date of purchase of a new product.
+Erwin Hymer Group UK products are covered against water ingress for 10 years from the original date of purchase of a new product.
 (Reduced to 6 years for subsequent owners from 1st owners original date of purchase).
-Covering any water ingress through a permanently sealed seam or joint.
+Covering any water ingress as a result of a warrantable defect through a permanently sealed seam or joint.